-Mentoring was assigned a particular importance in work with young migrants in Varde, Denmark, where an experienced social worker served as a mentor for a group of young people from ethnic backgrounds.
-She has been a mentor, a role model and a support person for the youth group for more than two years.
-She gives the young people more and more responsibility and they now run some of the activities.
+Mentoring was assigned a particular importance in work with young migrants in Varde, Denmark.
+An experienced social worker served as a mentor for a group of young people from ethnic backgrounds.
+She has been a mentor, a role model and a support person for the group for more than two years.
+Giving them more and more responsibility, they now run some of the activities.

 In Liepa, Latvia, the mother of a child with intellectual disability (a social worker herself) was involved as a mentor for other mothers in the area.
 This mum/mentor was a good source of information and knowledge about different social, support and child care services available for children with disabilities and their parents.
 Being both an end user and a mentor was found to be more effective and personal than inviting a social worker to take on the role.
-It also made it easier to create a supportive environment and the mum/mentor's experience was empowering for the group.
-In Plön, Germany, service users (the long-term unemployed) took part in a mentoring programme to become leaders and mentors themselves.
+It also made it easier to create a supportive environment.
+In Plön, Germany, long-term unemployed took part in a mentoring programme to become leaders and mentors themselves.
 This meant they were trained to perform specific tasks within the framework of the micro project.
 For example, three service users were trained as spokespeople for the group and representatives for the project at press conferences, workshops or other events.
-Others were trained as leaders for
+Others were trained as leaders for the group and other organisational tasks.
+A group member who had special knowledge of these tasks and the manager of a local social service provider acted as mentors in this case.
+Professional mentors and coaches were involved in working with refugees in Nordfriesland, Germany.
+The aim was to facilitate access for this group to the regional labour market.
+The participants worked out structures for a company.
+Supported by two lecturers/mentors they then learned and implemented the operational procedures.
+The participants tried their hand in the different departments (e.g. stores, sales, purchasing) and benefitted by gaining knowledge, skills and experience in commercial areas and in the tourism industry.